HeshiMacharia2408/python-p3-v2-final-project-template/README.md

-Project Name: Hema's Music Station
+Project Name: Hema's Music Discography Organizer.

 Done by: Heshi Macharia

-Date done: Thursday 13 June 2024
+Date done: Thursday 19 September 2024

-Description: It is a app used to display music artists and their albums.
+Description: This is a python app used to store and display discography of music artists; this includes their albums, their year released, duration and number of songs in the respective albums.
+Music artists can store and edit their information on the app.

-Technologies used: Python and Git
+Technologies used: Python and SQL

 Installation Requirements: Git

-Installation Process: Run git clone to download the documents from Github
+Installation Process: Run git clone to download the documents from Github.
+Ensure you have a virtual environment as well.